paigeweber13/fine-hardware-visualization/README.md

      output matches.
    - in any case, I'm just collecting and aggregating data, so the chance for error is lower than if I was building the data myself.
+ - looked at convolution for kernel to analyze
+ - looked at halide

 ## 2020-04-16 through 2020-04-23
 Other Tools: